My WordPress Blog

 4. Party and Social Activities: Going to large parties, drinking in public, etc.

 The scoring system is purely numerical and self-reported, with no direct consequences.
-The final number is often seen as a reflection of one’s “innocence” or “worldliness,” but it’s important to remember that the Rice Purity Test is meant to be a fun, informal activity and not a serious indicator of character or morality.
+Often, people see the final number as a reflection of one’s “innocence” or “worldliness,” but it’s important to remember that the Rice Purity Test is only for fun, informal activity and not a serious indicator of character or morality.

 The Impact of the Rice Purity Test